 6. Daily attire – scouts can wear any pants, shorts and shirts conforming to school standards until dinner time, at which time we wear full Class A unifoms.
 Hiking boots (previously broken in) are the best footwear – NO SKATER SHOES – poor footwear leads to blisters and can spoil their experience.
 Scouts walk over 4 miles each day at PV over rough, uneven terrain.

-7. Only send enough underwear and socks for daily changes and some spares.
+7. Send enough underwear and socks for daily changes and some spares.
 They can survive in the same pants and shirt for 2-3 days.
 Pack your class b shirts.
 The Kiptag Washing Machines are available for everyone to use and we will be happy to instruct the scouts on their use.